-Many studies have examined the associations between fruit and vegetable intake and risk of breast cancer.
+Many studies have examined the links between fruit and vegetable intake and breast cancer risk.
 Most have reported a small reduction in risk for high compared to low levels of consumption.
-Now a new meta-analysis of data from previous studies has reported that high fruit and vegetable consumption, as well as high fruit consumption, are associated with modestly lower risk of breast cancer compared to low intakes.
+Now a new meta-analysis has confirmed that high fruit and vegetable intake is associated with modestly lower risk of breast cancer compared to low intake.

 Food and cancer risk